-The cheapest renters insurance provider depends on how your situation fits into the formula companies create to evaluate policyholders.
+The cheapest renters insurance provider depends on how your situation fits into the formula insurance companies create to evaluate policyholders.
 For example, one insurer might weigh your age more heavily than another.
-This is why it’s a good idea to compare rates from various insurers with Surex.
+This is why it’s a good idea to compare insurance companies with Surex when you get insurance online.
 The cheapest tenant insurance provider isn’t always evident.

 Tenant insurance in Nova Scotia typically renews automatically each year.
 You’ll receive new policy documents detailing any changes to your premium and confirming your coverage.
 Keep in mind that you do have the option to switch policies before your existing one renews.

-Tenant insurance is rated based on the type of unit you rent, the number of tenants in the unit, the value of your contents, the physical location of the unit, prior renter or home claims in the past under your name.
+The best tenant insurance in Halifax (and the rest of Nova Scotia) is rated based on the type of unit you rent, the number of tenants in the unit, the value of your contents, the physical location of the unit, prior renter or home claims in the past under your name.

 You can also look into reducing your rate by bundling home insurance coverage with renters insurance.

 No. If you rent the unit you live in you only require renters insurance which is often more affordable than home insurance.
-You want to be properly insured, and renters insurance will do that for renters.
+You want to be properly insured, and the best tenant insurance in Halifax (or anywhere else in Nova Scotia) will do that for renters.